The "Do's" and "Don'ts" of Nursing Home Contracts

 Questions?
 Talk With an Attorney

-You can try negotiating with a nursing home facility on some of these issues, but it's often beneficial to have an advocate on your side.
-Contact an attorney if you are unsure about a contract or any other older adult law concerns.
+You can try negotiating with a nursing home facility on some of these legal issues, but having an advocate on your side is often helpful.
+Contact an experienced elder law attorney if you are unsure about a contract or need legal advice on other elder law concerns.

 Can I Solve This on My Own or Do I Need an Attorney?